Plains All American Pipeline and Plains GP Holdings Announce Quarterly Distributions

-HOUSTON, April 06, 2023 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
-PAA and Plains GP Holdings PAGP today announced their quarterly distributions with respect to the first quarter of 2023.
+/EIN News/ -- HOUSTON, April 06, 2023 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
+(Nasdaq: PAA) and Plains GP Holdings (Nasdaq: PAGP) today announced their quarterly distributions with respect to the first quarter of 2023.

 PAA and PAGP announced the following quarterly cash distributions, each of which will be payable on May 15, 2023 to holders of the respective securities at the close of business on May 1, 2023: